 After places have been offered, Hertfordshire County Council will maintain a continuing interest (waiting) list on behalf of the governors.
-A child's position on a CI list will be determined by the admission criteria outlined above and a child's place on the list can change as other children join or leave it.
+A child's position on a CI list will be determined by the oversubscription- criteria outlined above and a child's place on the list can change as other children join or leave it.
+The list will be re-ranked each time a new name is added to the list.
 The county council will contact parents/carers if a vacancy becomes available and it can be offered to a child.
 Continuing interest lists will be maintained for every year group until the summer term (date to be specified and confirmed to parents at the time of application).
 To remain on the CI (waiting) list after this time, parents must confirm they are still interested in a place by completing an In Year application form.

-Determined by the Full Governing Body on 27th February 2024.
+Determined by the Full Governing Body 21st November 2024.